MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 ### SIP options issues

-After the TLS connection is successfully established and SBC is able to send and receive messages to and from the Teams SIP proxy, there might still be problems that affect the format or content of the SIP options messages.
+After the TLS connection is successfully established, and SBC is able to send and receive messages both to and from the Teams SIP proxy, there might still be problems that affect the format or content of the SIP options messages.

 <details>
 <summary><b>Not receiving a “200 OK” response from SBC</b></summary>